felixdorn/onboard/README.md

 Onboard::allowRoutes(['logout', 'settings.billing']);
 ```
-> `Step::allow` and `Onboard::allow` makes use of `honda/url-pattern-matcher`, check it out for more details about how to use pattern matching with Onboard.
+`Step::allow` and `Onboard::allow` make use of [`honda/url-pattern-matcher`](https://github.com/laravel-honda/url-pattern-matcher), check it out for more details about how to use pattern matching with Onboard.

 ## Testing